Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Dorothy's family - View on Tribute Wall
+2 Trees, Flowers, or Condolences have been shared with support of Kevin's family - View on Tribute Wall

 Kevin Earl Totzke (“KT,” as he was known to many), was born January 30, 1955, in St. Joseph, Michigan, and left this world unexpectedly October 19, 2023, at his home in Lafayette, Colorado.

 He began his education at Christ Lutheran Church and School, and graduated from St. Joseph High School in 1973, in St. Joseph Michigan.
 He was preceded in death by his parents, Earl and Jeanette Totzke, and survived by his brother, Keith Totzke (Diane), of Port Orchard, Washington, and many aunts, uncles, and cousins.